Understanding the New IEP form in Massachusetts

-The majority of students in Massachusetts with autism spectrum disorder (ASD) or a related neurodevelopmental condition have an Individualized Education Plan (IEP).
+The majority of students in Massachusetts with autism spectrum disorder or a related neurodevelopmental condition have an Individualized Education Plan.

-For the first time in 20 years, the Massachusetts Department of Elementary and Secondary Education (DESE) has updated its suite of IEP resources, including a revised IEP form which is used to plan and guide special education goals and programming for all students who require special education services.
+The Massachusetts Department of Elementary and Secondary Education has updated its suite of IEP resources For the first time in 20 years.
+It includes a revised IEP form which is used to plan and guide special education goals and programming for all students who require special education services.
 In this article we will highlight changes to the IEP form.
 We would like to note that DESE is still reviewing the IEP form, and it is anticipated to become mandatory across the state in fall 2024.
 However, some districts are rolling it out sooner.

 This update to the IEP from has been almost 10 years in the making.
 The revamp was led by the State Department of Education, including input from teachers, administrators, and advocates.
 For years, stakeholders from all sides have agreed that the IEP form needed updating, and particularly that the old form was too focused on deficits.
 As a Special Education Advocate in Massachusetts for the past twenty two years, I often tell parts to prepare for their child’s IEP meeting including a photo of their child and talk about their vision separate from their vision as parents.